Esther125/git-practice/week-04/README.md

 `sudo` stands for "superuser do."
 It allows you to execute commands with **administrative privileges**.

+You use `sudo` when you need to perform tasks that require administrative or elevated privileges, such as installing software, changing system files, or configuring system settings.
+Tasks that don't affect system files or settings typically don't require `sudo`.

-When I need greater permissions to run a command, I start the command with sudo.
-I don't use sudo for routine commands to avoid having excessive permissions, which could lead to errors.
+I don't use sudo for routine commands to avoid having excessive permissions, which could lead to serious errors.

 ### B.9 Where are the Nginx log files located?
 How did you find them?
 How do you view the Nginx logs?